kairos-io/immucore/README.md

 ---

 Immucore is the management interface to mount Kairos disks and filesystems.
-Is a dracut module responsible for mounting the root tree during boot time with the immutable specific setup.
+It is a dracut module responsible for mounting the root tree during boot time with the specific immutable setup.
 The immutability concept refers to read only root (/) system.
-To ensure the linux OS is still functional certain paths or areas are required to be writable, in those cases an ephemeral overlay tmpfs is set in place.
+To ensure the linux OS is still functional certain filesystem paths are required to be writable, in those cases an ephemeral overlay tmpfs filesystem is set in place.
+Ephemeral refers that changes to files or dirs in this filesystem will be lost upon reboot.

 Additionally, the immutable rootfs module can also mount a custom list of device blocks with read write permissions, those are mostly devoted to store persistent data.